hcardamone/sap-automation-poc/readme.md

   - `Sign out` of the session and `sign in again` to see the change as it is not applied to running sessions.
   <!-- fonte: https://docs.uipath.com/studio/lang-pt_BR/v2018.4/docs/enabling-sap-gui-scripting -->

+- ## AutoIT Library

+  - Download the latest release [here](https://github.com/nokia/robotframework-autoitlibrary/releases/latest).
+  - Althought the full AutoIT is not required, can be needed for debugging purposes if you get into issues with the above RF library.
+Download and install [here](https://www.autoitscript.com/site/autoit/downloads/).

 - ## abapGit Git client for ABAP (Optional)

   - To this project I'm using the abapGit (). abapGit is a git client for ABAP developed in ABAP.